 Leukocytes, lymphocytes and WBCs

-Dendritic cells are special, existing in several varieties, and can come from a myeloid or a lymphoid precursor, not shown.
+Dendritic cells are special, existing in several varieties, and can come from a myeloid or a lymphoid precursor, not shown in the figure.

 NK cells, B cells and T cells are called lymphocytes.
-They all are developed in the bone marrow, but whereas the NK and B cells also mature in the marrow, T cells migrate to the thymus for maturation.
+Whereas the NK and B cells mature in bone marrow, T cells migrate to the thymus for maturation.
 NK cells are part of the innate immune system.
 B and T cells are cells of the adaptive immune system.

-As B and T cells multiply, gene shuffling allows them to reproduce in versions specific to many particular antigens.
-B cell antibodies and T cell receptors exist in so many variations that it would be impossible for so many genes to exist in their DNA.
-Instead, during the expression of their genes, segments of genes are shuffled, giving over 1011 possible combinations, each of which detects a specific antigen.5Isn’t this amazing?
+Each instance of a B or T cell has surface receptors which can be activated by only one type of antigen.
+Therefore, in order to detect almost any pathogen, B‑cell and T‑ell receptors exist in souch a great number of variiants that it would be impossible for so many genes to exist in their DNA.
+This difficulty is overcome by means of an astounding technique – gene shuffling.
+During the expression of their genes, segments of genes are shuffled like cards, giving over 1011 possible combinations, each of which detects a specific antigen.5Isn’t this amazing?

-After strong selection against cells which may attack their own bodies, both types of cells migrate to lymphoid tissue throughout the body.
+After strong selection against cells which may attack their own organisms, both types of cells migrate to lymphoid tissue throughout the body.

 Now for more details.
 I find this subject easier to understand by proceeding from less complex to more, so I will start with B cells, which will leave them partly unexplained until T cells have been discussed.